-- commission researchers to synthesize baseline information for identifying implementation options.
-Among other things, the syntheses will cover: - the state of biological diversity conservation, and potential interventions to safeguard threatened diversity - who is most likely to be interested in gaining access to which kinds of GR in the country for what purposes - past GR collecting and ABS agreements - existing laws and policies affecting access and benefit-sharing, conservation and sustainable use - institutions influencing participation of indigenous, local and farming communities in decision-making concerning genetic resources and traditional knowledge - areas where high levels of biodiversity coincide with high levels of rural poverty - areas under stress where introduction of genetic diversity from elsewhere could address local peoples' vulnerabilities (e.g. crop production damaged by climate change)
+- commission researchers to synthesise baseline information for identifying implementation options.
+Among other things, the syntheses will cover: - the state of biological diversity conservation, and potential interventions to safeguard threatened diversity - who is most likely to be interested in gaining access to which kinds of GR in the country for what purposes - past GR collecting and ABS agreements - existing laws and policies affecting access and benefit-sharing, conservation and sustainable use - institutions influencing participation of indigenous, local and farming communities and women's groups in decision-making concerning genetic resources and traditional knowledge - areas where high levels of biodiversity coincide with high levels of rural poverty - areas under stress where introduction of genetic diversity from elsewhere could address local peoples' vulnerabilities (e.g. crop production damaged by climate change and natural disaster)

-hold national meetings to raise awareness about the CBD/NP and the ITPGRFA/MLS, and get feedback from stakeholders about implementation options for combinations of policy, law and institutional mechanisms, from local to national levels, to implement access and benefit sharing obligations and opportunities pursuant to the CBD/NP and
+hold national meetings to raise awareness about the CBD/NP and the ITPGRFA/MLS, and get feedback from stakeholders about implementation options for combinations of policy, law and institutional mechanisms, from local to national levels, to implement access and benefit sharing obligations and opportunities pursuant to the CBD/NP and ITPGRFA involving local communities in governance/decision-making.

-ITPGRFA